Back to blog

 And it's the same as our assembly version!
 So bothering writing our assembly version is not really worth it in the end.

-To conclude, there is no performance drawback of not having a single function since the compiler optimizations will take care of this burden for us.
+To conclude, there is no performance drawback of not having a single div_rem function since the compiler optimizations will take care of this burden for us.
 It might seem odd to write those two operations but unless very specific optimization killer cases they will be fused as a single assembly instruction.

 If you enjoyed this article, you can follow us on Twitter to get notified when we publish new articles.